Introvert Drawing Club

 The promise of a steady paycheck, puppy breath, and kitten cuddles in exchange for photography, copywriting, and designing ads sounded incredible.

 This dream job taught me what happens when I’m too emotionally invested in my work.
-If you care too much, life gets messy.
-You can become overworked and ultimately burn out.
+I was answering work texts on the weekends, checking e-mail before getting out of bed, and ignoring my mental and physical health.
+I became overloaded, overworked, and ultimately burn out.

 Finding balance in your art